johnwarden/open-community-notes/proposals/001-architecture/README.md

 Provides API endpoints for reading and writing notes and ratings.
 Publishes signed note and ratings records using an **Anonymous IDs** kept separate from users' public profiles.
 See [Anonymous IDs](#anonymous-ids) below.

-Also serves as a **labeler**, publishing `needs-context` and other labels, with the helpful note included in the label.
+Also serves as a **labeler**, publishing community notes labels, with the helpful note included in the label.

 ### **Community Notes Aggregator**